Core Curriculum Requirements

 (One course that is four semester credits or equivalent at the second semester level or higher.
 See the World Languages FAQs for more information. )

-CHIN 211Intermediate Chinese I4
+CHIN 211Intercultural Connections in Chinese I4

-CHIN 212Intermediate Chinese II4
+CHIN 212Intercultural Connections in Chinese II4

 CHIN 311Chin Conversation/Composition4